 Newsletters and social media posts (Facebook, Twitter, Instagram) can inspire you and give you some ideas to arrange a project in your own area or neighborhood.
 This will create a network in which we are all able to motivate and guide one another as we share our goals and strategies.
 By sharing successes, as well as less successful ventures, we are able to learn from one another and be even more effective in reaching our goal; the elimination of glaucoma blindness.

-An interview with Fabian Lerner (Argentina), President of the World Glaucoma Association and Ivan Goldberg (Australia), Co-Founder of the World Glaucoma Week.
+An interview with Fabian Lerner (Argentina), Past President of the World Glaucoma Association and Ivan Goldberg (Australia), Co-Founder of the World Glaucoma Week.

 2020 marked a decade of raising awareness on glaucoma through the World Glaucoma Week campaign.
 What are the key lessons of the last ten years?